PaperMC/docs/docs/velocity/dev/api/plugin-messaging.md

 ## Case 2: Sending a plugin message to a backend server

-This is for when you need to send a message to a backend server.
+This is for when you need to send a plugin message to a backend server.

 There are two methods to send a plugin message to the backend, depending on what you need to achieve

 :::warning

-When listening for these messages on a backend server, ensure you are actually talking to an (allowed) instance of your proxy plugin.
+On your backend server, only listen for plugin messages if you are sure only a trusted proxy can send them to your server.

-If you don't, you run the risk that these can be spoofed by a player with a modded client.
+Otherwise, a player can pretend to be your proxy, and spoof them.

 :::